bedrocklinux/bedrocklinux-website/markdown/introduction.md

 In a pretentious language it could also have been marketed as something like "distrosnip", because, in a way, a multi-rooted system takes to an end what appimages, flatpacks or snap packages had begun.

 However, instead of shipping static binary collections like the appimages, flatpacks and snap packages (the last two introducing third-party appstores) a multi-rooted system can avoid installing redundant and often outdated not well maintained binary collections.
 In a multi-rooted-linux system the different roots are managed by the original distribution's package managers and security update mechanisms, and a tool called *pmm*, the "package manager manager",  allows to manage the different roots in a unified way.
-While sandboxing can be done by installing standard tools like firejail in the roots.
+While sandboxing can be done by using standard tools like firejail in the roots.

 ## {id="purpose"} Bedrock Linux's Purpose